Overview

 The University of Florida has a deep commitment to the educational enrichment of its undergraduate students.

 International education and international exchanges are fundamental aspects of this academic commitment.
-The University of Florida offers a range of educational opportunities that begin with foreign language instruction and area studies programs and extend to numerous study abroad opportunities.
+The University of Florida offers a range of educational opportunities that begin with foreign language instruction and area studies programs and extend to numerous international opportunities.
 The University remains dedicated to serving the international interests of Florida and the nation and to preparing its students for the global challenges and opportunities of the 21st Century.
-Students may choose from short-term study tours, to summer abroad programs, to year-long exchanges.
+Students may choose from short-term study tours, to summer abroad programs, to semester and year-long exchanges.

 Program: UF in Lille